SillyTavern/SillyTavern-Docs/Usage/API Connections/openai.md

 This feature is accessed by:

+- Switching to the 'Chat Completion' API type.
 - Selecting 'OpenAI' for 'Chat Completion Source'.
 - Leaving the details like the API key empty.
 - Opening the 'AI Response Configuration' tab and scrolling down to the 'OpenAI / Claude Reverse Proxy' section.